-Five 1N5404 Diodes
+Five 1N5404 diodes.

-One LM338T Linear voltage regulator with a heatsink.
+One LM338T linear voltage regulator with a heatsink.

-One 0.1uF ceramic capacitor
+One 0.1uF ceramic capacitor.

-One 1uF electrolytic capacitor (note the polarity of capacitor)
+One 1uF electrolytic capacitor (note the polarity of capacitor).

 Two resistors.
 R1 = 2.6kOhm, R2= 250 Ohms.

-Things that you need to note!!:
+Things that you need to note:

 Make sure you check the specs of your appliances, in this case, router/modem first.

 If you are only using a single router, just remove the respective part from circuit diagram.
-E.G, if you are using a 12V router, you don’t need those 4 diodes and 9V output jack.
+E.g., if you are using a 12V router, you don’t need those 4 diodes and 9V output jack.

-I used veroboard to build the circuit.
+I used a veroboard to build the circuit.
 You can use either that (will have to solder things), or use a breadboard.

 Well, made this video (first video ever) in a hurry for welcome party that we (batch 12) had organized for batch 13, computer systems engineering department, UET Peshawar.
 Party was on 29th Feb. and I was working till 4AM that night.

-Choosing the right sound track for the right sequence took most of the time.
+Choosing the right soundtrack for the right sequence took most of the time.
 I think still the choice of soundtracks wasn’t the best.

 Background music for starting intro I took from a video on YouTube.
 The acoustic guitar music which starts afterwards, when we’re coming in towards the camera I took from this video: http://www.youtube.com/watch?v=7Olj3bCK308

-Guy’s really talented.
+Guy is really talented.
 There was another cool beat I chose produced by Alam Khan of Pukhtunez but at the final moment went with the current one.

-Second track starts with DCSE events & achievers, and is from the movie Top Gun.
+The second track starts with DCSE events & achievers, and is from the movie Top Gun.
 Chose this one, because I’m in love with Top Gun, its tracks and jets :P